ohmg-dev/blog/src/content/blog/2025-06-29-implementing-s3-storage.md

 ### Code compatibility

-OIM is build with the Django web framework, and there is a solid, standardized way for implementing S3 storage using [django-storages.](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html) In theory then, the storages plugin could be installed, a switch could be flipped, and violá, Django will read and write to an S3 bucket instead of the local file system.
+OIM is built with the Django web framework, and there is a solid, standardized way for implementing S3 storage using [django-storages.](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html) In theory then, the storages plugin could be installed, a switch could be flipped, and violá, Django will read and write to an S3 bucket instead of the local file system.

 However, it wasn't that simple.
 Due to the fact that a lot of splitting, georeferencing, and mosaicking operations had been built with the expectation of local file storage, some of them failed once S3 got involved.
 Luckily, GDAL (on which OIM has relied from the start) has a [fantastic virtual file system](https://gdal.org/en/stable/user/virtual_file_systems.html) that allows it to read directly from S3 urls, and combining that with another GDAL feature, [virtual rasters or VRTs](https://gdal.org/en/stable/drivers/raster/vrt.html), offered plenty of flexibility to work with.
 Ultimately, the implementation required rewriting and improving some basic functions at the core of the app, but produced a better code base in the end.
 If you are interested, you can read all the gory details in [this pull request](https://github.com/ohmg-dev/OldInsuranceMaps/pull/280).